CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Here $I=0.15 \mathrm{~A} \quad \therefore I_d=0.15 \mathrm{~A}$

-Q3 A radiation of 200 W is incident on a surface which is 60% reflecting and 40% absorbing.
+Q3.
+A radiation of 200 W is incident on a surface which is 60% reflecting and 40% absorbing.
 The total force on the surface is

 Answer:

-Force exerted by incident radiations is $F=\frac{P}{C}$ where $P$ is the power of radiations and $C$ is the velocity of light.
+Force exerted by incident radiation is $F=\frac{P}{C}$ where $P$ is the power of radiation and $C$ is the velocity of light.
 For absorbed radiations are $40 \%$ then exerted force is $F_{a b s}=\frac{0.4 P}{c}$ and $60 \%$ part of radiations is reflected by the surface, so force exerted by theses radiations is $$ F_{r e f}=2 \times \frac{0.6 P}{C}=\frac{1.2 P}{C} $$ Then total force exerted by radiations on the surface is $$ \begin{aligned} & F_{\text {total }}=F_{\text {ref }}+F_{\text {abs }} \\ & =\frac{1.2 P}{c}+\frac{0.4 P}{c}=\frac{1.6 P}{c} \\ & =\frac{1.6 \times 200}{3 \times 10^8}=1.07 \times 10^{-6} \mathrm{~N} \end{aligned} $$

-Q4 The magnetic field of a plane electromagnetic wave is given by :
+Q4.
+The magnetic field of a plane electromagnetic wave is given by :

 $